BodenmillerGroup/histocat-web/docs/user/registration.md

 ![Profile view](../assets/profile-menu.png)

 !!! info "Info"
     By clicking `RESET SETTINGS` button you can reset all settings stored in the browser to their default values.
-This will reset login token as well.
+This will reset login token as well, so you have to re-login afterwards.